ThreeBears_DallE_Jon_01Mar2026_InsideCropped_Text_200by188

 [discount_rates_problem] [surplus_refunds]

-Recently, there has been a move to allow surplus refunds in order to help “drive UK economic growth”.
-In reality, the surplus can only be definitively assessed when a pension scheme is finally terminated (evidence in Courage case, around 1986).
+While there has been a move to allow surplus refunds in order to help “drive UK economic growth”, any surplus can really only be definitively assessed when a pension scheme is finally terminated.
+That was stated in expert evidence in the “Courage” case, in around 1986 but I can no longer find any record of it.

 In February 2025, the Association of Consulting Actuaries published a policy paper, which laid out seven key challenges that would need to be addressed.
 Under challenge [2], they suggested that the assets in the DB pension scheme after releasing surplus – together with any supporting covenant and security – must provide a high degree of confidence to the trustees that members will still receive their existing benefits in full.